FarhangAmaji/versatileAnn/devDocs/projectTodos.md

    5. add addtests comment
    6. add tests for the ones needed the most
        - caching data for tests
+       - check regularization check optimizer when it's been set on optimizer or reversed
 11. solve macOs errors
         1. splitTsTrainValTest_DfNNpDict
             1. splitTests